metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_kubevirt_machine_template_v1alpha1_manifest.md

 Optional:

-- `image_pull_policy` (String) Image pull policy.
-One of Always, Never, IfNotPresent.
-Defaults to Always if :latest tag is specified, or IfNotPresent otherwise.
-Cannot be updated.
-More info: https://kubernetes.io/docs/concepts/containers/images#updating-images
+- `image_pull_policy` (String) Image pull policy.One of Always, Never, IfNotPresent.Defaults to Always if :latest tag is specified, or IfNotPresent otherwise.Cannot be updated.More info: https://kubernetes.io/docs/concepts/containers/images#updating-images
 - `image_pull_secret` (String) ImagePullSecret is the name of the Docker registry secret required to pull the image.
 The secret must already exist.
 - `initrd_path` (String) the fully-qualified path to the ramdisk image in the host OS
 - `kernel_path` (String) The fully-qualified path to the kernel image in the host OS